BEFORE & AFTERCARE INSTRUCTION FOR YOUR TATTOO

-- 3 to 6 hours after receiving your tattoo, remove the bandage and gently wash the tattoo with soap (fragrance- & alcohol-free) and lukewarm water.
+- 2 to 4 hours after receiving your tattoo, remove the bandage and gently wash the Tattoo with soap (fragrance- & alcohol-free) and lukewarm water (NOT hot).
 This will remove ointment, excess color and white blood cells.

-- Air-dry your cleaned or tap it dry with a clean, lint-free paper towel or clean cotton towel .
-Do not rub & wipe your tattoo.
+- Air-dry your cleaned Tattoo or tap it dry with a clean, lint-free paper towel or clean separate cotton towel.
+Do not rub & wipe your Tattoo.

 - Use ointment for the next 5 days, approximately 3 times a day.
 Gently apply enough ointment to keep the tattoo from getting dry.
 Apply a thin film, but do not drown the tattoo in ointment.
-Soggy is not good.
+Soggy is not good either.
 Listen to your body.

-- Keep your tattoo out of direct sunlight and away from tanning booths for 10 to 14 days.
-Use sunscreen of at least SPF 30 after it has healed.
+- Keep your Tattoo out of direct sunlight and away from tanning booths for the next 3 month.
+Use sun protection of at least SPF 30 after it has healed.

-- Your tattoo may scab, flake. or peel.
+- Your Tattoo may scab, flake, or peel.
 This is natural.
 Do not pick at the scab.
-This may remove ink and damage your tattoo.
-Sometimes the skin flakes that come off are the same color as your tattoo.
+This may remove ink and damage your Tattoo.
+Sometimes the skin flakes that come off are the same color as your Tattoo.
 This does not mean your tattoo is “falling out.”
-If you have any questions please call your artist.
+If you have any questions please call your Tattooer.
 Keep your skin always moisturized.

 KEEP IN MIND | BE AWARE OF …

-- Don’t soak your tattoo until it is completely healed.
-This means no swimming in rivers, pools, or spas.
-Also, avoid long hot baths and showers.
+- Also, avoid long hot baths and showers.
 Get in, get clean and get out.
-You can permanently damage your tattoo if you do not take proper care of it during the healing process.
+You can permanently damage your Tattoo if you do not take proper care of it during the healing process.

-- Do not let your tattoo dry out during the healing process.
-If you let it crack, it may scar, and your artist may not be able to fully repair the damage to the art.
+- Do not let your Tattoo dry out during the healing process.
+If you let it crack, it may scar, and your Tattooer may not be able to fully repair the damage to the art.

-- Keep your tattoo out of direct sunlight.
-If your tattoo is healed, still remember to put sunscreen on your tattoo.
+- Keep your Tattoo out of direct sunlight.
+If your Tattoo is healed, still remember to put sun protection on your Tattoo.
 Sunlight will fade colors.
 Remember what color your outdoor furniture was before last summer?

 - Some areas of the body do not keep color as well as others.
 Also some skin types, colors, and textures do not like certain colors.
-This is completely natural.
-Contact your artist if your tattoo needs a touch-up to learn more about your artist’s touch-up policy.
+This is completely natural & NOT RACIST or DISCRIMINATING!
+Contact your Tattooer, if your Tattoo needs a touch-up to learn more about your Tattooer´s touch-up policy.